mlflow/mlflow/examples/deployments/deployments_server/plugin/README.md

 We implement our plugin provider package `foo` under `./foo-provider` folder.
 It implements the completions method.

-This configuration file specifies one endpoint: 'completions', using the model 'foo-model-0.1.2'.
+This configuration file specifies one endpoint: 'chat', using the model 'foo-model-0.1.2'.

 ## Setting up the server